minsoocho-hj/vanilajs-todo-list/README.md

 ### For Improving 💪

-- Focus to current added task in List.
+- Detailed media query feature.
-- Detailed media query feature
+- Use Local storage to keep data.